Undergraduate Steps to Register

-To ensure that your registration runs smoothly, and more importantly, in order for you to be actively engaged in your academic pursuits when lectures begin, we advise you to read carefully and follow the suggestions and registration instructions outlined below.
+To ensure your registration runs smoothly, and more importantly, in order for you to be actively engaged in your academic pursuits when lectures begin, we advise you to read carefully and follow the suggestions and registration instructions outlined below.

 A good strategy for getting access to the best selection of courses is to register at your assigned registration time and to pay careful attention to your initial registration.
 It is your responsibility to ensure the suitability and accuracy of your registration, these steps will help you.